bhrags/Data-Analyst/README.md

 # Data-Analyst
 Nanodegree certificate

-The Projects done as part of this course are in repositories.
+The Projects done as part of this course are
+Titanic Crash Analsis.
+Data wrangling.
+Red Wine Analysis.
+Stroop Effect.
+Identify Fraud from Enron mail.